learn-co-students/nyc-dumbo-web-111819/24-js-events/README.md

 - Discuss browser events
 - Manipulate Wikipedia using browser events
   - on clicking the header, change the color to red
-  - (class exercise) on clicking *any* p tag, change the font to comic sans ("Comic Sans MS", cursive, sans-serif)
+  - (class exercise) on clicking *any* p tag, change the font to comic sans   - this is the font-family to use: "Comic Sans MS", cursive, sans-serif
     - what happens if a new p tag gets added to the page?
 - Make our nice list for Grandma
   - defer/DOMContentLoaded